BLOG

 BTR Property as Replacement Property with Land Owned by Related Entity

-In situations where the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r is acquiring the new land from a third party, the transaction can take place as described above.
+In situations where the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger is acquiring the new land from a third party, the transaction can take place as described above.
 However, at times the target land is held by a party deemed “related” to the taxpayer entity, i.e. held by an affiliate.
-In this case, it makes the structure of a BTS The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange property somewhat more complicated.
+In this case, it makes the structure of a BTS Exchange property somewhat more complicated.

 This technique entails having the EAT lease the property from the Related Party under a long-term lease.
 The EAT then makes the improvements, in this case builds the homes, and as a legal matter, the improvements are owned by the EAT as lessee and not part of the underlying (fee) land ownership.
-The homes are ultimately transferred to the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r as Replacement Property via an assignment of the membership interest in the lease.
+The homes are ultimately transferred to the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger as Replacement Property via an assignment of the membership interest in the lease.
 The acquisition does not run afoul of the Related Party rules since the property improvements are received entirely from the EAT and in no respect from the Related Party.

 BTR Property as Replacement Property with Land Owned by the Taxpayer

 It is important to note that the IRS does not allow the Related Party issue to be skirted as easily as simply changing the ownership to that of an affiliate.
 Pursuant to IRS Rev. Proc.
-2004-51, in order to recognize such a change of ownership, a period of more than 180 days must elapse before the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r is not deemed to own the Replacement Property.
+2004-51, in order to recognize such a change of ownership, a period of more than 180 days must elapse before the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger is not deemed to own the Replacement Property.
 Any such change to the ownership of the Replacement Property, at the minimum, would require a passage of 180 days before an improvement process could be put into place.
 It would be helpful as well for there to be independent business reasons supporting the change in ownership.

 In conclusion, Build-to-rent homes represent a compelling investment opportunity for real estate investors seeking stable income streams, portfolio diversification, and exposure to the growing demand for rental housing.
 Similarly, individuals are increasingly turning to build-to-rent living as a flexible, convenient, and cost-effective housing solution that aligns with their lifestyle preferences and financial realities.